-There has been a dramatic increase in the number of foreign tourists visiting Japan in recent times.
-Some factors that may have contributed to this increase include the 'Visit Japan Business' project of the MLIT's Japan Tourism Agency, the awarding of the 2020 Olympic Games to Tokyo, and the recent depreciation of the yen.
+While there are two J-REITs listed on the Tokyo Stock Exchange that invest mainly in hotels, a dramatic increase in the number of foreign tourists visiting Japan in recent years has boosted the hotel business industry in Japan.
+Some factors that may have contributed to such increase include the 'Visit Japan Business' project of the MLIT's Japan Tourism Agency, and the awarding of the 2020 Olympic Games to Tokyo.